TheRural-CMP621A-W2020/LearningCSS-W20/README.md

 # LearningCSS
- Document to build student CSS skills and examples with
+ Document to build student CSS skills and examples with using CSS